Understanding Concordia

 ).

-Concordia compiler mix compiler techniques with machine learning and natural language processing to understand declarations in Concordia Language - which uses restricted natural language.
-After detecting declarations, it infers test scenarios, test data, and test oracles to generate test cases in a framework-independent format (see the produced test cases).
+Concordia compiler mix techniques with and to understand declarations in Concordia Language - which uses restricted natural language.
+After detecting declarations, it infers test scenarios, test data, and test oracles to generate test cases in a framework-independent format (see the ).
 Finally, it uses a plug-in created for a specific testing framework to generate test scripts (that is, source code), execute them and read their results.
 You don't need to write code.
 And the compiler checks your declarations for logic errors and other possible problems.

-Follow the Quick Start to see it in action! 😉
+Follow the to see it in action! 😉

 Concordia compiler uses plug-ins to transform Abstract Test Cases (ATS) into test scripts - that is, into source code.
 Every plug-in can be implemented to generate source code for a specific programming language and testing framework - in Java, Python, Go, PHP or whatever the language you prefer.
 The generated source code is not tied to JavaScript or TypeScript.

-See the available plug-ins and how to create a plug-in for your favorite programming language and testing framework.
+See the and for your favorite programming language and testing framework.